biolink/biolink-javascript-client/docs/BioentityApi.md

 var id = "id_example"; // String | id, e.g. NCBIGene:3630.
 Equivalent IDs can be used with same results

 var opts = {
+  'type': "type_example", // String | P, O or LDO (paralog, ortholog or least-diverged).
+  'excludeAutomaticAssertions': true, // Boolean | If set, excludes associations that involve IEAs (ECO:0000501) 'unselectEvidence': true, // Boolean | If set, excludes evidence objects in response 'homologTaxon': "homologTaxon_example", // String | Taxon CURIE of homolog, e.g. NCBITaxon:9606.
+Can be intermediate note, includes inferred by default
-  'fetchObjects': true, // Boolean | If true, returns a distinct set of association.objects (typically ontology terms).
+  'useCompactAssociations': true, // Boolean | If true, returns results in compact associations format 'fetchObjects': true, // Boolean | If true, returns a distinct set of association.objects (typically ontology terms).
 This appears at the top level of the results payload
+  'slim': ["slim_example"], // [String] | Map objects up (slim) to a higher level category.
+Value can be ontology class ID or subset ID
-  'rows': 20, // Integer | number of rows
+  'rows': 20 // Integer | number of rows
-  'excludeAutomaticAssertions': true, // Boolean | If set, excludes associations that involve IEAs (ECO:0000501) 'type': "type_example", // String | P, O or LDO (paralog, ortholog or least-diverged).
-  'homologTaxon': "homologTaxon_example", // String | Taxon CURIE of homolog, e.g. NCBITaxon:9606.
-Can be intermediate note, includes inferred by default
-  'unselectEvidence': true, // Boolean | If set, excludes evidence objects in response 'useCompactAssociations': true // Boolean | If true, returns results in compact associations format };
+};

 var callback = function(error, data, response) {